Disaster: Others

 Complex disasters, where there is no single root cause, are more common in developing countries.
 A specific hazard may also spawn a secondary disaster that increases the impact.
 A classic example is an earthquake that causes a tsunami.
 This results in coastal flooding, damaging a nuclear power plant on the coast.
 The Fukushima nuclear disaster is a case in point.
 Experts examine these cascading events to see how risks and impacts can amplify and spread.
 This is particularly important given the increase in climate risks.

 Some researchers distinguish between recurring events like seasonal flooding and unpredictable one-off events.
 Recurring events often carry an estimate of how often they occur.
 Experts call this the return period.

-Impacts
+Effects

 The effects of a disaster include all human, material, economic and environmental losses and impacts.

 The Emergency Events Database (EM-DAT) records statistics about disasters related to natural hazards.
 For 2023, EM-DAT recorded 399 disasters, which was higher than the 20-year average of 369.